Tierra Santa – a Christian theme park

 Tierra Santa, Buenos Aires, Argentina

-There are no rollercoasters, no log rides, no ferris wheels or fairy floss at Tierra Santa.
+There are no rollercoasters, no log rides, no Ferris wheels or fairy floss at Tierra Santa.
 There is a carousel with manger animals but, other than that, the attractions are all about the life of Jesus.

 The entire theme park has been made into ye olde biblical village, designed to make visitors feel as if they have been transported back to the time of the New Testament.